scottrlarson/profession/content/terms.md

 - I may Install new default applications to make use of: Photos(Fast Stone Image Viewer), Internet Browsing(Mozilla Firefox and Google Chrome), Email(Mozilla Thunderbird) Videos(VLC), and Media Creation(Burn Aware).

 I do this to give my customers a good experience with their device by decluttering the operation of Windows 10.
 This has the potential to improve the performance and user experience.

+## Storage Encryption/Decryption
+In many cases, storage device encryption prevents me from providing the services you request.
+I require an unencrypted storage device before I can provide any services.
+If your storage device has been encrypted by the default Windows installation, I will decrypt it using the credentials you supplied to me to provide the service.
+If you require your storage device to be encrypted, you will have to re-enable that encryption after the service is complete.
+Having a device with unencrypted storage may open your data up to theft, protecting your data is your responsibility.
+If you have questions about this topic or need help please contact me before requesting service.

 ## Priority Service
 I operate on a first come, first serve basis.
 Unless you want a priory service.
 If you need a faster turn-around, see my priority [rates](/#rates).